viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

     }

 .. hint::
-    The interface **QueryEntityPayload** and proposed default implementation **AbstractQueryEntityPayload** should be used for each payload which is an entity (with an id, a type and optionally but preferably a last modification time)
+    The interface **QueryEntityAnswer** and proposed default implementation **AbstractQueryEntityAnswer** should be used for each answer which is an entity (with an id, a type and optionally but preferably a last modification time)

-The interface **QueryCollectionPayload** can be used to return a list of some other unit result payloads.
+The interface **QueryCollectionAnswer** can be used to return a list of some other unit result answers.

-The abstract class **AbstractQueryCollectionPayload** is provided as a default implementation of the list methods required by the **QueryCollectionPayload** interface.
+The abstract class **AbstractQueryCollectionAnswer** is provided as a default implementation of the list methods required by the **QueryCollectionAnswer** interface.

 **usage**

 .. code-block:: java
     :linenos:

-    @XKasperQueryPayload( description = "A List of things" ) public class ThingsListQueryPayload extends AbstractQueryCollectionPayload<ThingsQueryPayload> {
+    @XKasperQueryAnswer( description = "A List of things" ) public class ThingsListQueryAnswer extends AbstractQueryCollectionAnswer<ThingsQueryAnswer> {
         // Nothing more needs to be declared
     }

-Some interfaces are available as a standard way to add some features to the query result payloads :
+Some interfaces are available as a standard way to add some features to the query result answers :

-- **OrderedQueryPayload** can be implemented when the result payload can be ordered
+- **OrderedQueryAnswer** can be implemented when the result answer can be ordered
-- **PaginatedQueryPayload** can be implemented when the result payload can be paginated
+- **PaginatedQueryAnswer** can be implemented when the result answer can be paginated

 Query services
 --------------

-A Kasper query service is I/O component using a **Query** as input and responsible to return a **QueryPayload**.
+A Kasper query service is I/O component using a **Query** as input and responsible to return a **QueryAnswer**.

 **A Query service is part of the QUERY architectural area**.

-It has to implement the **QueryService<Query, QueryPayload>** interface and specify its owning domain with the **@XKasperQueryService** annotation and ends with the '**QueryService**' suffix (recommended).
+It has to implement the **QueryService<Query, QueryAnswer>** interface and specify its owning domain with the **@XKasperQueryService** annotation and ends with the '**QueryService**' suffix (recommended).

 **usage**